Sunday, 31 May 2026

 Wesak in Jakarta

-It has been quite an exhilarating experience witnessing this sacred Buddhist celebration in one of the world's most populous urban centres.
-More than 40 monks from across Indonesia have gathered here, although a handful, including Nandaka Vihara's chief abbot, Bhante Dhammasubho, were specially invited for the occasion.
+It was quite an exhilarating experience witnessing this sacred Buddhist celebration in one of the world's most populous urban centres.
+More than 40 monks from across Indonesia have gathered here, although a handful, including Nandaka Vihara's chief abbot, Ven Dhammasubho, were specially invited for the occasion.
 As the most senior monk among those assembled, he has been accorded special reverence and had the honour of leading the procession of Buddha relics into the hall on Friday.

 Yes, Buddha relics from Nandaka Vihara were brought here on loan for this special celebration.
 Together with relics brought by the other monks from their respective monasteries, it made for the largest collection of Buddha relics I have ever seen in one place.
 Definitely, I felt the closeness to the Enlightened One.

-It was certainly fascinating to hear the qualities vocalised loud for the first time, each quality being repeated 108 times in quick rapid fire, but to be perfectly frank, it became a little tedious to my untrained ears, especially after sitting through nearly three hours of the programme beforehand.
+It was certainly fascinating to hear the qualities recited in such a loud and energetic manner for the first time, each one being repeated 108 times in rapid succession.
+But, to be perfectly frank, it became a little tedious to my untrained ears, especially after having sat through nearly three hours of the programme beforehand.
 Still, it was all part of experiencing a different Buddhist tradition and gaining a deeper appreciation of how the Dhamma is practised in other places.

 Happy Wesak, everyone!